AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

     |login|

 #.
 Log into your new Controller.
 #.
-After logging in, click on the Onboarding tab at the console.
+After logging in, click on the Onboarding tab.

 ..
 Warning:: Any resources created by the Controller, such as Aviatrix gateways, Azure routing entries, subnets, etc, must be deleted from the Controller.
 If you delete them directly on Azure console, The Controller's view of the resources will be incorrect, which will lead to features not working properly.

 Onboarding your Azure Account in the Aviatrix Controller
 =====================================================

-The purpose of Onboarding is to help you setup an account on the Aviatrix Controller that corresponds to an Azure account with policies so that the Controller can launch gateways using Azure APIs.
+The purpose of onboarding is to help you setup an account on the Aviatrix Controller that corresponds to an Azure account with policies so that the Controller can launch gateways using Azure APIs.